 What To Serve This Rhubarb Apple Crisp With

 I love serving this crisp with some coconut-based ice cream.
 For those who have dairy, they might choose some plain yogurt, Greek yogurt or regular ice cream.
-The high protein content of the Greek yogurt helps to reduce any blood sugar spikes from the fruit, honey and oats by slowing down the digestion of these carbohydrates into sugar.
+The high protein content of Greek yogurt helps to reduce any blood sugar spikes from the fruit, honey and oats by slowing down the digestion of these carbohydrates into sugar.

 Making A Rhubarb Strawberry Crisp